Lazarus404/Lazarus404.github.io/quality-management/normal/index.md

 - The probability that X is greater than or less than a value = area under the normal curve in that direction.

 To create a Standard Normal Distribution from ANY Normal Distribution, you find the <code>z-value</code>.
 Here, you find how many standard deviations an element is from the mean.

+Note that any outliers present within the data will impact variance, standard-deviation, range and average values.
+Median will NOT be affected.

 <code>z = (x - &micro;) / &sigma;